Loarziel/Loarziel/README.md

 ---

- ## **Actual Projects**
+ ## **Past Projects**
 </br>

- > - I'm doing a Minecraft RPG spanish server named as:
+ > - I was leading the creation of a Minecraft RPG spanish server named as:
  > **Qyona's Earth.**
  >
  > <img src="https://i.imgur.com/uvOKqNP.jpg" alt="Qyona" width="200"/>
  >
- > Web and Discord Coming soon :)
+ > Discord already online!! :)
  >
- > - I also have a project in pause, consisting in the creation of 3D custom avatars, and giving them a personal style, looking  like my previous profile pic.
-(More soon)
+ > - A finished concept series of fantasy characters on Twitch.
- > - I'm working on *ReadyPlayerMe* by **Wolf3D** as a full-time employement, as 3D Artist.
+ > - I worked for *PlayerZero* avatar platform by **ReadyPlayerMe** as a full-time employement, as 3D Character Artist.

 </br>
 </br>